HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/washing_machine.md

 # Tips

 - The Washing Machine doesn't make an effective cover due to its positioning.
-- If you want to loot the Washing Machine, do it last since it has the least important loot in the House.
+- If you want to loot the Washing Machine, do it last, since it has the least important loot in the House.
 - This obstacle is currently unobtainable and can't be found on the map since the [House](/buildings/house) doesn't spawn on the map.

 # Trivia